FAST-CERN/BEE35-DAQ-LIDAR/README.md

 # BEE35-DAQ-LIDAR
-A autonomous quad-rotor using MID-360
+An autonomous quad-rotor using MID-360

 ## 1. Project Description

-This project aims at developing a autonomous drone mainly based on MID-360 LiDAR.
+This project aims at developing an autonomous drone mainly based on MID-360 LiDAR.
 The following photo shows how it looks when well assembled.

 <img src="Images\BEE35_DAQ_LIDAR_01.jpg" alt="wait" width="700">